microsoft/hands-on-lab-acs-teams/docs/workshop.md

 To check if the frontend is running, you can go to `http://localhost:8081` in your browser.

 Now you can create a Teams meeting and pass the invitation link that will start with `https://teams.microsoft.com/l/meetup-join/...`.
-You will be able to join the call by clicking on the `Start Call` button.
+You will be able to join the call by clicking on the `Join Teams Meeting` button.

 </details>